 - Other data collected as you explore the world, such as when you search for directions to a place, may be associated with your Google Account.
 You can change controls and manage activity, such as Location History or Web & App Activity, by visiting Your data in Maps.

 - We only collect the navigation data we need to provide the best Maps experience for everyone—after processing, it’s deleted.

 - We don't associate updates to the map with your Google Account or device.

 You can change location permission for Google Maps.
 Just so you know, if you deny location permission, this will disable features that use real-time location, such as turn-by-turn navigation.
 You will still be able to get the list of directions and a preview of the route.

 On your Android phone or tablet's home screen, find the Google Maps app .

 - Touch and hold the Google Maps app .

 - Select an option:

-- All the time: The app can access your location at any time.
+- Allow all the time: The app can access your location at any time.